-The Outdoor Adventure Program, part of the Campus Recreation Center, seeks to offers a variety of outdoor trips for the university community.
+The Outdoor Adventure Program, part of the Campus Recreation, seeks to offers a variety of outdoor trips for the university community.
 Our trips are designed for beginners who may have never hiked, camped, or paddled before.
 We seek to offer trips to meet every person's skill level in order to challenge each person to grow through the experience but also to have fun and develop relationships along the way.
 Below is more information about trip policies and procedures.
-For more information about a specific trips we are offering this semester, click the trip name on the Trip Calendar
+For more information about a specific trips we are offering this semester, click the trip name on the Trip Calendar.
+For an overview of all the different types of trips we offer, go to our Trip Information page.

 Trip Frequently Asked Questions